cdiamon/PagerMvvmApp/README.md

 ### Requirements

-- Build a single view application that shows a list of recipes.
+- Build a two screens view application that shows a list of recipes and the details screen on click.
-- Implement data loading, basic UI, error handling.
+- Implement data loading, basic UI, navigation, error handling.
 - Keep in mind code readability, scalability, and maintainability when making implementation decisions.
 - Provide README with justifications and testing strategies.